RandyPfeifer/Compass-Error-Tracker/README.md

 Similarly, this system is unaware of the speed of the craft and assumes a constant speed.

+All compass measurements taken are an average of 3 samples taken 300 ms apart.

 Under the conditions of no wind (or other forces that would move the craft off course), and a constant speed, the display will provide a faithful indication of on/off course and a relative magnitued of the current off-course condition.